 What are the key drivers of the Smart Security Market?

-The progress of urbanization, product development and technological advancements will drive the growth of the Smart Security market in the future.
+The progress of urbanisation, product development and technological advancements will drive the growth of the Smart Security market in the future.

 - Availability of advanced technologies: Recently, advanced technology and innovative mechanisms have been increasingly used for Smart Security solutions.
 Considering the increasing role of technological innovations for Smart Security, it is essential to know some important modern technologies for Smart Security applications.
 Here are some of the latest tech directions:

 - Edge computing Previously, users have preferred the public cloud.
 With the cloud, it’s very difficult for cameras to process data because of latency issues.
 To mitigate this, now more and more data are processed at the edge rather than in the cloud.
 For Smart Security solutions, edge computing is ideal to carry out real-time pattern recognition.
 Analysis of large volumes of data needs to happen quickly in order to be timely and applicable to dynamic and complex urban situations.
 Edge computing provides an alternative way to analyze endless camera data that has been recorded 24/7.
 This can lead to safer communities, more effective management and smarter infrastructure.

 - AI technologies, especially edge AI AI technologies are the future of every industry, especially data and analytics.
 As AI and 4K rise in adoption on smart video cameras, these higher video resolutions are driving the demand for more data to be stored and analyzed on the edge.
 AI-enabled applications and capabilities, such as pattern recognition and face recognition, depend on high-definition resolutions.
 Now, Smart Security is about utilising AI and edge computing to deliver an always-on connection that can help keep cities safe 24/7.